aybarsduran/Senior/README.md

 ## Future Expectation

-* Expansion of Current Modules
+* Expansion of Current Modules:
 We anticipate that the existing modules such as Inventory, Health, Hunger, Audio, Camera, Sleep, Movement, and Building will undergo further expansion to enrich gameplay.
 This could involve introducing additional item types in the Inventory module, more intricate health dynamics in the Health module, or more complex hunger systems in the Hunger module.

-* Introduction of New Modules
+* Introduction of New Modules:
 In order to enhance game complexity and depth, new modules could be introduced.
 Potential additions include a Climate/Weather module, which could alter player stats and game dynamics; a Quest/Storyline module, to offer specific goals and rewards to players; or an NPC Interaction module, which would enable dialogues or trade with non-player characters in the game world.

-* Advanced AI
+* Advanced AI:
 We also foresee the development of more sophisticated AI-controlled characters.
 These could range from enemies with varying levels of intelligence and behaviour, to ally characters who can assist the player, or neutral characters that can interact with players in unexpected ways.

-* Multiplayer Capabilities
+* Multiplayer Capabilities:
 Should the game architecture and design permit, we expect to introduce multiplayer functionality.
 This could include cooperative play, player versus player dynamics, or a shared online world where players can interact and participate in a shared experience.

-* Monetization Strategies
+* Monetization Strategies:
 If this project moves toward commercial distribution, strategies for monetization will become a significant aspect of development.
 This could involve introducing in-game purchases, developing subscription models, or incorporating ad integrations.

-* Optimization and Rigorous Testing
+* Optimization and Rigorous Testing:
 Continuous testing and optimization is a crucial part of future developments.
 This will involve regular play-testing, feedback collection, and debugging sessions to identify and rectify any performance bottlenecks or gameplay issues.

 <!-- CLASS DIAGRAM -->